LC-ContentLib/ContentLib/docs/docs/enemy-creation/coding-ai.md

 }
 ```

 We've now converted our AI into a state machine by using an enum!
 This helps you organize larger AI systems into chunks that can't interfere with each other so you'll encounter less bugs.
-It's also a lot easier for you to now add more states to your AI without having to use a bunch of `if` checks.
+It's also a lot easier for you to now add more states to your AI without having to use a bunch of `Conditional Operators` such as "C# if-else" statements.

 ## Common Mistakes